daoquan1002/Google-Play-System-Update-Uninstaller/README.md

 # Why do we need this module?
 - Due to the recent August patch of the Google Play system update, Zygisk's rules are broken, making it unable to be enabled or not working properly
+- Other cases may be due to incompatible roms which also lead to hardware errors such as camera, mic,...

 # Requirements
 - Only for root using Magisk or KernelSU